OST-Gh/qing/README.md

 'h' = "to manually enter headless mode."
 'f' = "to merge all tracks, from the playlist files, into one."
 'v' = "to output some general package information."
+'p' = "repeat the composed file-playlist for ever."
+'t' = "repeat the inputted file, inside of the file-playlist, infinitely."
 ```

 ## Controls: